kumahq/kuma-website/docs/docs/1.1.1/deployments/how-to-multi-zone.md

           kuma.io/service: ingress" > ingress-dp.yaml
     ```

-1. And run the following to apply the ingress config, passing the IP address of the remote control plane to `cp-address`:
+1. Apply the ingress config, passing the IP address of the remote control plane to `cp-address`:

     ```
     $ kuma-dp run \